TIBCOSoftware/snappydata/docs/setting_up_odbc_driver-tableau_desktop.md

 !!!
 Note
 	Ensure that you provide the IP Address/Host Name and Port number of the data server.
 If you provide the details of the locator, the connection fails.

+For information about connecting Tableau using SnappyData ODBC Driver, refer to [Connect Tableau using ODBC Driver](./howto/tableauconnect.md#odbcdritab)